bemeurer/bemeurer.github.io/content/post/2019-01-24-thinkpad-nightmare.md

 center in Atlanta, Georgia[^1].
-Now, I am not a native speaker of English, but my (spoken) English is almost undetectable, most people think I'm from Ohio and I've had a hard time convincing some otherwise, and yet every single person I spoke to at the support center was nigh unintelligible.
+Now, I am not a native speaker of English, but my (spoken) English is almost undetectable, most people think I'm from Ohio and I've had a hard time convincing some otherwise, and yet every single person I spoke to at the support center was almost unintelligible.
 I really could not understand what they were saying, which made it all the more frustrating.
 To cut this short, I eventually managed to communicate, at which point they told me to unplug the computer and allow it to power off eventually and see what happened.